-The 1-wire bus has only a single line by definition; it is important that each device on the bus be able to drive it at the appropriate time.
-To facilitate this, each device attached to the 1-wire bus must have open drain or 3-state outputs.
-The 1-wire port of the DS199X is open drain with an internal circuit equivalent to that shown in Figure 8.
+The 1-Wire bus has only a single line by definition; it is important that each device on the bus be able to drive it at the appropriate time.
+To facilitate this, each device attached to the 1-Wire bus must have opendrain or three-state outputs.
+The 1-Wire port of the DS1994 is open drain with an internal circuit equivalent to that shown in Figure 8.
 A multidrop bus consists of a 1-Wire bus with multiple slaves attached.
-The 1-wire bus has a maximum data rate of 16.3k bits per second and requires a pull-up resistor of approximately 5 k $\Omega$ .

-The idle state for the 1-wire bus is high.
+The 1-Wire bus has a maximum data rate of 16.3kbps and requires a pullup resistor of approximately $5k\Omega$.
+The idle state for the 1-Wire bus is high.
 If for any reason a transaction needs to be suspended, the bus MUST be left in the idle state if the transaction is to resume.
-If this does not occur and the bus is left low for more than 120 $\mu s$ , one or more of the devices on the bus may be reset.
+If this does not occur and the bus is left low for more than 120μs, one or more of the devices on the bus can be reset.